-Google updates their algorithms frequently so it is vital as an SEO to keep up to date with ranking changes and the reasons why certain websites search performances might change.
+Google updates its algorithms frequently so it is vital as an SEO to keep up to date with ranking changes and the reasons why a website’s search performances might change.

 "Creating good content pays off: Links are usually editorial votes given by choice."

 In order to determine if a link is manipulative or genuine, Google's Penguin algorithm measures a myriad of factors.
 These include the quality of the linking domain and the other links leading from it, the anchor text, the surrounding links and text, the domain authority, and link diversity, among many other factors.

 Relevancy means that the link's context, anchor text

 , and the linking domain's other content are relevant to the page where the link is leading.
 For instance, a link from a vacation rental website to a limousine service may qualify as a good backlink.

 How much does Google trust the website linking to your page?
 Nobody knows for sure how Google measures trust, but in all probability, they have a list of hand-picked websites that they consider to be 100% trustworthy (i.e., sites with domain authority